-Barton Community College recognizes the importance of evaluations to ensure the quality of education and uniformity across coursework.
-This is a crucial part of our accreditation process.
-An evaluation is a learning tool and contributes to continuous improvement.
+Barton Community College recognizes the importance of faculty evaluations to ensure the quality of education and uniformity across the instructional system.
+An evaluation is an opportunity for continuous learning and improvement.

-Full-Time Faculty and Regular Part-Time Faculty Evaluation Process
+Full-Time Faculty and Regular Part-Time Faculty

 Evaluation Schedule